 In this section, we use the previous insights to build a mathematical model for the whole request process and detail the estimation of the corresponding hit rate in a LRU cache (throughout, the caching granularity is that corresponding to a document).
-The reader can find the proofs of all propositions in the appendix.
+The proofs of all propositions are in [20].